serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/RequiresFeatureAttribute.md

 # RequiresFeatureAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-An attribute that can be placed on targets to toggle them at runtime based features.
+An attribute that can be placed on targets to toggle them at runtime based on features.
 Use FeatureBarrierAttribute for MVC controllers, controller actions, or Razor pages.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]